Skip to main content

 • replayability

-The game has been criticized for its extremely short duration, lasting only about 5 to 20 minutes, and is noted to have no replay value, with some users even rating it as -1.
-Overall, players express disappointment in the lack of incentive to replay the game due to its low quality and brief experience.
+The game is criticized for its extremely short duration, lasting only about five minutes, and is noted to have no replay value, with some users even rating it negatively in this aspect.
+Overall, players express disappointment in the lack of content that would encourage repeated play.

 • “First thing I'm going to offer you is a warning - this game is about 5 minutes long and has zero replay value.”